 Should You Go Through Withdrawal at Home?

 Drug withdrawal can be a tough and painful experience.
+It can also be dangerous, resulting in serious medical complications including seizure, coma and death in some instances (alcohol withdrawal).
 Finding yourself in an unfamiliar place while going through withdrawal symptoms may seem uncomfortable, leading some to consider going through withdrawal symptoms at home.

 While your withdrawal symptoms may end up being mild, there is the possibility that you find yourself experiencing moderate or even severe symptoms.
 Depending on which drug a person is experiencing withdrawal from, severe symptoms can include seizures, psychosis, and hallucinations.
 In extreme cases, they may cause death.